 This is the largest project in the Prop K Expenditure Plan, which designates up to $270 million (in 2003 dollars) for this purpose.
-The Expenditure Plan specifies that the downtown rail extension and the terminal, known as the Transit Center Building, are to be built as a single integrated project.
-To date, the Authority has allocated $151.5 million in Prop K funds to the project, in addition to state Regional Improvement Program (RIP) funds.
+The Expenditure Plan specifies that the TTC and the DTX are to be built as a single integrated project.
+To date, the Authority has allocated $177 million in Prop K funds to the project, in addition to state Regional Improvement Program (RIP) funds.
 The Transportation Authority has also allocated $6 million in One Bay Area Grant (OBAG) funds toward bicycle and pedestrian improvements associated with the TTC.